cascadiaquakes/cvm-tools-book/usage/cvm_writer_h5.md

 - The model data files in CSV format
 - A global parameter file
-- Parameter files for the variables
+- Parameter file(s) for the variables

 The parameter files are based on the templates from the `template` directory.

 For converting the `Cascadia_ANT+RF_Delph2018` model to HDF5, we need one data file and one parameter file since only one dataset exists in the model.

-As you note below, the steps needed to convert the model are similar to those of the [cvm_writer](usage/cvm_writer.html) to create a netCDF file.
+As you note below, the steps needed to convert the model are similar to those of the **cvm_writer** to create a netCDF file.

 ## Step 1: Navigate to the Model Directory